-To be eligible, applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking non- or low-paying summer internships related to politics, government, or public affairs in general.
-To apply for the grant, the student will need to have an offer and proof of an unpaid or low-paid internship.
+Applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking unpaid or low-paying summer internships related to politics, government, or public affairs in general (positions with law firms, consultants or other for-profit enterprises do not qualify).

-Students receiving academic credit for their internships through the College or another university are not eligible for Irwin Scholarship funding.
+Students receiving credit for academic work in conjunction with their internships, through William & Mary or another university, are not eligible for Irwin Scholarship funding.

 The applicant must submit the following 5 documents.
 Keep in mind that the application process is competitive and all application materials should be well-written.